Capitation fee: Arguments for and against capitation fees

 Capitation fees are generally seen as a main revenue generator that private institutions may charge, which contend that admissions that cater to affordable sections of society somehow affect the overall number of students educated.
 The government also controls the seat allocation, number and ratio of management, payment, and free seats.
 That limits the institutions' ability to raise money through tuition, leaving institutions in need for money.
 Collecting donations becomes a side effect of government laws that stop institutions from setting their fees, but some parents genuinely donate to improve the infrastructure of their wards' college.

 The practice of charging capitation fees by various institutions and universities has been subjected to criticism on various grounds.
 It has been often referred as 'killing of merit'.
 In its emphatic judgement in the Mohini Jain V/s State of Karnataka case, the Supreme Court declared that charging of capitation fees was arbitrary, unfair, and in violation of the fundamental right to equality in Article 14 of the Constitution.
 The Prohibition of Unfair Practices in Technical Educational Institutions, Medical Institutions and Universities Bill 2010 recognized capitation fees as a cognizable offence.
-On the other hand, various private colleges have defended capitation fees on the grounds they it avail institutions with funds to reinvest in the institution to impart quality education.
+On the other hand, various private colleges have defended capitation fees on the grounds that they avail institutions with funds to reinvest in the institution to impart quality education.

 Faking News has an article, 'School Principal elected for the coveted 'Business Person of the Year' award', acknowledging the practices of some of the private schools in India, while also noting that "a school principal winning a business award created unrest among the top business leaders in India".
 However, institutions (business schools, engineering colleges, medical colleges) that take capitation fees also receive significant amount of funding from governmental funding agencies like AICTE, DST, UGC and various ministries under central government and state government.
 The funds support infrastructure ranging from faculty laptops, printers, lab facilities and trading rooms in business schools.

 Educational regulatory agencies, at the national level and at the regional level, have mandated that an institution should include the fees in the prospectus.
 Institutions have been charging fees from students under various categories.
 The fee regulatory committee of Karnataka Government has listed 99 different categories through which the institutions may be collecting fee from the students.
 While fee regulatory agencies fix a fee that cover expenses incurred by an institution along with a basic surplus, many institutions has been charging a fee that makes the venture profiteering.

 The National Policy on Education "encourages non-governmental and voluntary efforts in Education, while preventing the establishment of institutions which intend to commercialize Education".
 While education is not meant to be a commercial practice, corruption in educational institutions has made a noble endeavor such as education into a "notorious business" that has been repeatedly raided by governmental authorities, resulting in identification and seizure of unaccounted wealth.